Dynamic Clearing and Contagion in Financial Networks: The Static Eisenberg-Noe Model as a Differential System

-at all time $t \in \bbt$.
-Therefore, if $\int_0^t dc(s) \geq \int_0^t dL(s)^\T\vec{1} - \int_0^t dL(s)\vec{1}$ at some time $t$, it follows that $V(t)$ are the \emph{static} clearing wealths to the Eisenberg-Noe system with aggregated data with nominal liabilities matrix defined by $\int_0^t dL(s)$ and (incoming) external cash flow given by $\int_0^t dc(s) - \left(\int_0^t dL(s)^\T\vec{1} - \int_0^t dL(s)\vec{1}\right)$.
-Importantly, this means that, if the relative liabilities are kept constant over time, taking aggregated data and considering the static Eisenberg-Noe framework will produce the same \emph{final} clearing wealths as the dynamic Eisenberg-Noe setting presented in this paper.
-However, though the set of defaulting banks is the same as in the static setting, the order of defaults need not strictly follow the order given in the fictitious default algorithm of \cite{EN01}.
+at all time $t \in \bbt$ with the additional assumption that $x_i(0) = L_{ij}(0) = 0$ for $i \in \ncal$ and $j \in \ncal_0$.
+Therefore, if $x(t) \geq \vec{0}$ at some time $t$, it follows that $V(t)$ are the \emph{static} clearing accounts to the Eisenberg-Noe system with aggregated data with nominal liabilities matrix defined by $L(t)$ and external assets given by $x(t)$.
+Importantly, if the relative liabilities are kept constant over time, taking aggregated data and considering the static Eisenberg-Noe framework will produce the same \emph{final} clearing cash accounts as the dynamic Eisenberg-Noe setting presented in this section.
+However, though the set of delinquent banks at the terminal time is the same the set of defaulting banks in the static setting, the order of delinquencies need not strictly follow the order given in the fictitious default algorithm of \cite{EN01}.

-\begin{definition} A bank is called a \textbf{\emph{$k$th-order default}} in the static Eisenberg-Noe setting if it is determined to be in default in the $k$th iteration of the fictitious default algorithm (see, e.g., \cite[Section 3.1]{EN01} or the inner loop of Algorithm~\ref{alg:discrete}). \end{definition} We note that the first-order defaults are exactly those firms that have negative wealth even if it has no negative exposure to other firms (i.e., all other firms satisfy their obligations in full).
+\begin{definition} A bank is called a \textbf{\emph{$k$th-order default}} in the static Eisenberg-Noe setting if it is determined to be in default in the $k$th iteration of the fictitious default algorithm (see, e.g., \cite[Section 3.1]{EN01} and included in Appendix~\ref{sec:FDA}). \end{definition} We note that the first-order defaults are exactly those firms that have negative cash account even if it has no negative exposure to other firms (i.e., all other firms satisfy their obligations in full).